02.03.01, Mathematics and Artificial Intelligence

 Port 06.Structs_Unions/floating_fields.c example for double precision floating point numbers.

-Basing on 07.Modules and your previous tasks create any two programs, which use shared object or statically linked shared module.
+Basing on 07.Modules (.win or .unix) and your previous tasks create any two programs, which use shared object or statically linked shared module.

 Get inspired by 09.Tools/ exaple and create a proper makefile for any of your multi-module program.
 Using makedepends for header dependency scan and creating IDE projects are possible, but not required.